Demetrius Knight

 Demetrius T. Knight Jr. (born July 21, 2000) is an American professional football linebacker for the Cincinnati Bengals of the National Football League (NFL).
 He played college football for the South Carolina Gamecocks, Charlotte 49ers and Georgia Tech Yellow Jackets.
 Knight was selected by the Bengals in the second round of the 2025 NFL draft.

-Early life and high school
+Early life

 Knight attended Strong Rock Christian School in Locust Grove, Georgia.
 Coming out of high school, Knight was unranked, where he committed to play college football for the Georgia Tech Yellow Jackets.

 College career

 Georgia Tech

 During Knight's four-year career at Georgia Tech from 2019 through 2022, he appeared in 36 games where he notched 51 tackles with three being for a loss, a sack, two pass deflections, two forced fumbles, and a fumble recovery, while also completing one pass for four yards.
 After the 2022 season, Knight entered his name into the NCAA transfer portal.